githubpartners/learning-lab-markdown/prepare-for-the-github-certification-path.md

 ---

+Prepare to use GitHub with this learning path.

+This path has been curated by the GitHub team.

+---

 ## (1) Video: What is GitHub?

 _Ever wondered how GitHub works?
 Let's see how Eddie and his team use GitHub._